hburden/DAT255/README.md

 - 31 – 40: 4
 - 41 – 50: 5 / VG

 The team grade then serves as a baseline for the individual grades so that students with higher contributions **and** team effort receive a higher grade than the team grade and students with lower individual scores receive a lower grade.
-Higher and lower are approximately 25% more / less than team average. *Please use the [online survey][PersonalSurvey] to assess your own and your team mates contribution*
+Higher and lower are approximately 25% more / less than team average. *Please use the [online survey][PersonalSurvey] to assess your own and your team mates contribution*.
+And remember to include yourself!

 [FindBugs]: http://findbugs.sourceforge.net/
 [GitInspector]: https://github.com/ejwa/gitinspector